 Vintage Tele’s are affordable, easy to repair and have the right combination of pickups and tone controls to create the type of sound you need.
 They are very capable of going from light and melodic to having a powerful ‘cut’ through other musicians, ensuring that the guitar sound is never drowned out.

+Coxon also favored a 1968 model he owned.
 Unlike the earlier model, this one featured a humbucker pickup in the bridge position.
-This allowed for a slightly thicker and warmer sound, whilst still enabling a lot of the brighter tones that would be produced by an all single coil guitar.
+This allowed for a slightly thicker and warmer sound, whilst still enabling a lot of the brighter tones that would be produced by an all single-coil guitar.

 In the neck position, we have a Seymour Duncan SH-1 Humbucker, and in the bridge are retro-sounding single-coil pickups.
-This combination enables a lot of versatility.
+This combination gives you a lot of versatility.

 Coxon’s also been known to make use of a few Gibson guitars, although he’s never given them quite the same level of praise as his beloved Telecasters.
-Despite that, he has chosen some of the greatest Gibson guitars around – including a personal favorite of mine, the SG Special.
+Despite that, he has chosen some of the greatest Gibson guitars around – including the SG Special.

 One of the most recent developments was his custom made ‘Grayling’ by Gray Guitars.

-It takes inspiration from a few different sources, but in terms of structure, its biggest influence is going to be the Gibson ES-335 due to the solid central area and hollow sides – although the Grayling lacks the f-holes.
+It takes inspiration from a few different sources, but in terms of structure, its biggest influence is the Gibson ES-335 due to the solid central area and hollow sides – although the Grayling lacks the f-holes.

-Coxon has been known to play a Gibson ES-335 as well, so if you’re looking for something that approaches the sound of the Grayling, that’s worth a try.
+He has been known to play a Gibson ES-335 as well, so if you’re looking for something that approaches the sound of the Grayling, and you have the cash, that’s worth a try.

-Although their use is rather sparse in comparison, featuring rather standard chord strumming in his work with Blur, Coxon did have a special affinity for acoustics and particularly enjoyed developing his ability as a fingerstyle guitarist.
+Although their use is rather sparse in comparison, featuring fairly standard chord strumming in his work with Blur, Coxon did have a special affinity for acoustics and particularly enjoyed developing his technical ability as a fingerstyle guitarist.

 His acoustic guitars have featured more heavily in his solo work, and you can see the time and effort he put into mastering a new skill set, showing that he wasn’t only creative, but also a hard worker who would dedicate the time to mastering his technical proficiency.